-The discussion in this section has shown that there are three independent second order differential invariants of a $\G$-structure coming from the Riemann curvature tensor $\tRm$ \emph{which are $3$-forms}, namely $Rg$, $\tRc^0$, $\varpi$, and these lie in $\mb{1}$, $\mb{27}$, $\mb{27}$, respectively.
+The discussion in this section has shown that there are three independent second-order differential invariants of a $\G$-structure coming from the Riemann curvature tensor $\tRm$ \emph{which are $3$-forms}, namely $Rg$, $\tRc^0$, $\varpi$, and these lie in $\mb{1}$, $\mb{27}$, $\mb{27}$, respectively.
 From equation~\eqref{eq:F-varpi} we see that a more convenient basis for this space is $\{ Rg, \tRc, F \}$, as their definitions are computationally simpler.
-In Section~\ref{sec:nabla-T-decomp} we find three more independent second order differential invariants \emph{which are $3$-forms} coming from $\nab{} T$.
+In Section~\ref{sec:nabla-T-decomp} we find three more independent second-order differential invariants \emph{which are $3$-forms} coming from $\nab{} T$.

 \begin{rmk} Using~\eqref{eq:F-varpi0} or~\eqref{eq:F-varpi}, we can rewrite~\eqref{eq:Hodge-Lap-ph} for the Hodge Laplacian $\Delta_d \ph$ as